Caponata Recipe - A Sicilian Aubergine Stew

 Steps 1 & 2 may need to be repeated depending on the size of your pan.

 - Once all the aubergine chunks are nice and golden, lower the heat.

 - Mix all the remaining ingredients into the pan.

-- Simmer covered over a very low heat for several hours.
+- Cover over and simmer on a very low heat for several hours.